khoinguyendeepstack/globallypaid-sdk-dotnet/README.md

 2. Right-click on a project within your solution
 3. Click on *Manage NuGet Packages*
 4. Click on the *Browse* tab and search for **GloballyPaid.net**
-5. Click on the **GloballyPaid.net** package, select version in the right-tab
+5. Click on the **DeepStack.net** package, select version in the right-tab
 6. Click *Install*

 ## Documentation

-For the Globally Paid API documentation, please visit [Globally Paid API documentation][gp-api-docs]
+For the Deepstack API documentation, please visit [Deepstack API documentation][gp-api-docs]

 ## Samples